Workflow

 E-learning, a Verge3D demo which uses UI modelled as 3D.

-Another approach is using some external web design software to create HTML in code-less manner.
-Any WYSIWYG editor capable of exporting HTML/CSS/JS files will work.
-One example is Webflow which we used to create most Verge3D demos such as Scooter, Farmer's Journey or Industrial Robot.
-You can, of course, build the HTML interface manually with code or using some other tools instead.
+And the last approach would be using some external web design software.
+Any WYSIWYG editor capable of exporting HTML/CSS files will work.
+One example is Webflow which we used to create some Verge3D demos such as Scooter, Industrial Robot, or Recliner.
+You can, of course, build the HTML interface manually with code or use some other tools instead.

 Using Webflow editor for creating 3D web applications